cozy/cozy-stack/docs/CONTRIBUTING.md

 The cozy-stack serve some assets for the client application.
 In particular, cozy-client-js and cozy-bar assets are listed in `assets/.externals`.
 To update them, you can open a pull request for this file.
-When a maintainer will accept this pull request, he will also run `scripts/build.sh assets` to transform them in go code (to make the repository go gettable).
+When a maintainer will accept this pull request, he will also run `make assets` to transform them in go code (to make the repository go gettable).

 ## Useful commands